 (ii) in the case of a warrant issued under section 86, to take the child to the place referred to in section 86(1) or such other place as the CEO directs.

-123. Authority conferred by warrant (provisional protection and care)
+123. Warrant (provisional protection and care), effect of

 (1) In this section —